Paul Cox (director): Photographer

-He determined to return to Australia and in 1965 he migrated.
-He first worked in the camera department in Myer department store and saved enough to start a small photography studio producing portraits and commercial assignments in a rented shop and dwelling at 344 Punt Road, South Yarra, in the 'Sharp's Buildings' terrace.
+Cox determined to return to Australia and in 1965 he emigrated.
+He first worked in the camera department in the Myer department store and saved enough to start a small photography studio producing portraits and commercial assignments in a rented shop and dwelling at 344 Punt Road, South Yarra, in the 'Sharp's Buildings' terrace.
 There, he held further exhibitions and was commissioned by The Australian Ballet as stills photographer on Robert Helpmann's and Rudoph Nureyev's Don Quixote, through which he met Hungarian actor and filmmaker Tibor Markus who was to produce Cox's first feature Illuminations.

-In the late 1960s Cox travelled to Papua New Guinea with Ulli Beier whose interest was indigenous poetry, drama and creative writing.
+In the late 1960s Cox had travelled to Papua New Guinea with linguist Ulli Beier whose interest was indigenous poetry, drama and creative writing.
 In the resulting 1971 book Cox's photographs of village life were set to poems written by Beier's students.
 Beier and Cox later published a book on Mirka Mora Also in 1971, Cox won a trip to London in the "Age of Aquarius" contest for professional photographers organised by Ilford (Australia) Pty.
 Ltd.